canvace/canvace.github.com/_posts/2013-02-22-pathfinding.md

     var astarNode = map.getGraphNode(Math.round(currentPos.i), Math.round(currentPos.j), layer, destination.i, destination.j);
     this.pathEdges = this.canvace["astar"].findPath(astarNode);

-An entity is an abstract description of a dynamic game component: in order to actually operate on it inside the game (e.g. moving it around) you need to create an instance of that entity.
-The first instance is always created by default, and can be retrieved from the Canvace.Stage object with the getInstance() method (line 1).
-Instances in the stage are filtered by their properties: for this reason, in the development environment we added a custom property "name" to the entities, which we assigned a unique value to.
-Other instances can be created and placed on the map with the createInstance() method of Stage.Entity.
+Line 1 gets the default instance of the interested entity: see the chapter about entities to see why this is necessary.

-In order for the A* to find a path, we need a representation of the tile map as a graph where each tile is a node, and an edge is present between two tiles when they are adjacent in the map.
+In order for the A\* to find a path, we need a representation of the tile map as a graph where each tile is a node, and an edge is present between two tiles when they are adjacent in the map.
 The findPath method of Canvace.Astar requires a Canvace.Astar.Node object which contains all the needed graph information.
 The getGraphNode() method takes the current position and the desired destination, and returns such object.
 The layer needs to be passed only once, as the graph stored inside Canvace allows no connections between tiles on different layers.